Bundle Requests

 The description of Request Bundle sets the pattern context as follows: API “clients make many small requests (in terms of request message size), and individual responses are returned for one or more of these requests.
 These sequences have a negative impact on scalability and throughput.” (source: Microservice API Patterns (MAP) website)

-As the API provider, I want to allow my client to reduce the number of requests and responses to save bandwidth and network capacity and to avoid unnecessary message processing.
+As an API provider, I want to allow my clients to reduce the number of requests and responses to save bandwidth and network capacity and to avoid unnecessary message processing.

 #performance